Counterculture: Great Britain

-Starting in the late 1960s the counterculture movement spread quickly and pervasively from the US.
+Starting in the late 1960s, the counterculture movement spread quickly and pervasively from the US.
 Britain did not experience the intense social turmoil produced in America by the Vietnam War and racial tensions.
 Nevertheless, British youth readily identified with their American counterparts' desire to cast off the older generation's social mores.
 The new music was a powerful weapon.
-Rock music, which had first been introduced from the US in the 1950s, became a key instrument in the social uprisings of the young generation and Britain soon became a groundswell of musical talent thanks to groups like the Beatles, Rolling Stones, the Who, Pink Floyd, and more in coming years.
+Rock music, which had first been introduced from the US in the 1950s, became a key instrument in the social uprisings of the young generation; Britain soon became a groundswell of musical talent thanks to groups like the Beatles, Rolling Stones, the Who, Pink Floyd, and more in coming years.

 The antiwar movement in Britain closely collaborated with their American counterparts, supporting peasant insurgents in the Asian jungles.
 The "Ban the Bomb" protests centered around opposition to nuclear weaponry; the campaign gave birth to what was to become the peace symbol of the 1960s.

 Soviet Union

 Although not exactly equivalent to the English definition, the term Контркультура (Kontrkul'tura) became common in Soviet Union (Russian, Ukrainian underground and other) to define a 1990s cultural movement that promoted acting outside of cultural conventions: the use of explicit language; graphical descriptions of sex, violence and illicit activities; and uncopyrighted use of "safe" characters involved in such activities.

 During the early 1970s, the Soviet government rigidly promoted optimism in Russian culture.
 Divorce and alcohol abuse were viewed as taboo by the media.
 However, Russian society grew weary of the gap between real life and the creative world, and underground culture became "forbidden fruit".
 General satisfaction with the quality of existing works led to parody, such as how the Russian anecdotal joke tradition turned the setting of War and Peace by Leo Tolstoy into a grotesque world of sexual excess.
 Another well-known example is black humor (mostly in the form of short poems) that dealt exclusively with funny deaths and/or other mishaps of small, innocent children.

 In the mid-1980s, the Glasnost policy permitted the production of less optimistic works.
-As a consequence, Soviet (and Russian) cinema during the late 1980s and the early 1990s manifested in action movies with explicit (but not necessarily graphic) scenes of ruthless violence and social dramas about drug abuse, prostitution and failing relationships.
+As a consequence, Soviet (and Russian) cinema during the late 1980s and the early 1990s manifested in action movies with explicit (but not necessarily graphic) scenes of ruthless violence and social dramas about drug abuse, prostitution, and failing relationships.
 Although Russian movies of the time would be rated "R" in the United States due to violence, the use of explicit language was much milder than in American cinema.

-In the late 1990s, Soviet counterculture became increasingly popular on the Internet.
-Several websites appeared that posted user-created short stories dealing with sex, drugs and violence.
+In the late 1990s, Soviet counterculture became increasingly popular on the internet.
+Several websites appeared that posted user-created short stories dealing with sex, drugs, and violence.
 The following features are considered the most popular topics in such works: